wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 - The WunderGraph project can be in a nested folder, or in the root of the repository.
 - The WunderGraph project can be deployed as a standalone project or as part of a monorepo (see the corresponding section below).

+# Video

+Watch the video how to deploy in 1.30 minute or continue reading below at your own pace.

+{% youtube id="yaZuQ32sSSE" /%}

 # Set up your repository

 The fastest way to get started is to [fork our example repository](https://github.com/wundergraph/cloud-starter/fork).